jholtkort/react-portfolio-website/README.md

 # Portfolio Website

-## Build using React and hosted using GitHub pages.
-Made use of Bootstrap 4 to create a responsive layout.
+## Built using React and hosted using GitHub pages using a custom domain name.
+Utilized Bootstrap 4’s flexbox and grid features to create a responsive layout.
 Also included Font Awesome icons and Google Fonts.

-## Included a list of projects that highligh my skills.
+## Included a list of projects that highlight my skills.